openshift-knative/serverless-operator/README.md

 ## Install an unreleased version

-To install an unreleased version (either **nightly** from master or the respective version from an already cut branch), you can follow these steps.
+To install an unreleased version (either **nightly** from HEAD or the respective version from an already cut branch), you can follow these steps.
 You can replace the `crc start` step with whatever cluster you might want to use.
 Also make sure to check out the respective branch of the version you want to install first.